MicrosoftDocs/power-automate-docs/articles/dataverse/list-rows.md

 ### Expand query

-Use to specify an OData-style expression that defines the data that Dataverse returns from the related tables, such as "primarycontactid($select=contactid,fullname)" to use the account's **primarycontactid** to retrieve the **fullname** column from the related contact with ID **contactid** in the response.
+Use to specify an OData-style expression that defines the data that Dataverse returns from the related tables, such as `primarycontactid($select=contactid,fullname)` to use the account's **primarycontactid** to retrieve the **fullname** column from the related contact with ID **contactid** in the response.

 There are two types of navigation properties that you can use in **Expand Query**: